 Other things you can do to show your support

-Educate yourself on Indigenous issues
+Educate yourself on issues that

 Education is a key part of breaking down barriers and this is something we all need to do more of.
 Being a better ally involves unlearning the system we have benefited from for far too long.
 It involves holding both ourselves and those around us accountable when we witness injustice – beginning a dialogue that is beneficial to both parties.
 If you're unsure where to begin, here are some tangible ways you can start talking to your family and friends about racism.